Keith McNally: Early life

 McNally was born in 1951 in London, England.
 He grew up in the working-class East End neighborhood of Bethnal Green, where his father worked as a dockworker and his mother was a self-educated homemaker.
 McNally left school at age 16 and initially pursued acting.
 In the late 1960s, he landed a role in playwright Alan Bennett’s West End production Forty Years On, and Bennett became both a mentor and later McNally’s romantic partner.

 In 1975, McNally moved to New York City, where he took entry-level restaurant jobs.
 He quickly rose to floor manager.

 Career

 Restaurants

 McNally has been active in New York City since the 1980s.
 In that time, he has opened multiple restaurants including Augustine, Balthazar, Cafe Luxembourg, Cherche Midi, Lucky Strike, Minetta Tavern, Morandi, Nell's, The Odeon, Pastis, Pravda, Pulino's, and Schiller's.

 Frank Bruni awarded three stars to Minetta Tavern in 2009.
 The New York Times has called him "The Restaurateur Who Invented Downtown."

 In October 2022, McNally banned James Corden from entering his restaurants after Corden had behaved rudely toward a server after receiving an improperly prepared order.
 Corden later privately apologized to McNally and McNally's staff, after which McNally removed the ban.
 Subsequently, Corden also publicly apologized to both McNally and the staff on his late night show.

+In 2025, McNally published a memoir titled I Regret Almost Everything.